github/codeql/docs/codeql/reusables/download-github-database.rst

    gh api /repos/<owner>/<repo>/code-scanning/codeql/databases/<language> -H 'Accept: application/zip' > path/to/local/database.zip

-TODO: add link to the REST API docs.
+For more information, see the documentation for the `Get CodeQL database <https://docs.github.com/en/rest/reference/code-scanning#get-codeql-database>`__ endpoint in the GitHub REST API documentation.